what will you stand for in 2016?

 "I stand for truth."
 Gosha Rubchinskiy, designer/photographer

 "I stand for freedom.
 I stand for love.
 I stand for art.
 I stand for equality.
 I stand for otherness.
 And for respect.
 I stand for humanity and whatever makes the world better.
-I'm a matter of fact dreamer."
+I'm a matter-of-fact dreamer."
 Benjamin Bruno, stylist

 "I want to redirect people to other voices that ought to be heard and only really speak for myself.
 There should not be one singular voice of a generation or face of a movement.
 We have incredible access to information, we don't have a huge generation gap with people older than us, we have been given tools that we are better versed at than our seniors, which is both exciting and dangerous."
-Tavi Gevison, activist/actress/editor-in-chief and founder of Rookie
+Tavi Gevison, activist/actor/editor-in-chief and founder of Rookie

 "First of all you need to respect and love everybody around you the way you expect to be treated yourself; selfishness and egoism upset me."
 Irina Liss, model

 "I represent my country and all the beautiful South Sudanese girls who didn't get a chance to escape."
 Nykhor Paul, model

 "I stand for gender equality."
 Sofie Faouretchi, senior curator at Boiler Room

 "I stand up for anyone who's ever been made to feel insignificant by a media culture which thrives off peddling insecurities and bullshit."
 Bertie Brandes, writer

 "I stand for equality and freedom of speech."
 Sean Frank, artist